mirko-pagliai/php-tools/README.md

 - `is_url($string)` Checks if a string is a valid url
 - `is_win()` Returns `true` if the environment is Windows
 - `is_writable_resursive($dirname, $checkOnlyDir = true)` - Tells whether a directory and its subdirectories are writable.
 It can also check that all the files are writable
-- `rmdir_recursive($dirname)` - Removes directory and all its contents, including subdirectories and files
+- `rmdir_recursive($dirname)` - Removes a directory and all its contents, including subdirectories and files
 - `rtr($path)` Returns a path relative to the root.
 The root path must be set with the `ROOT` environment variable  (using the `putenv()` function) or the `ROOT` constant.
+- `unlink_resursive($dirname, $exceptions = false)` - Recursively removes all the files contained in a directory and its sub-directories
 - `which($command)` Executes the `which` command and shows the full path of (shell) commands

 ## "Or fail" functions